 In South Africa, the Matric Certificate or National Senior Certificate is seen as the educational document that separates people who get good jobs from those who don’t.
-Ask anyone in South Africa about your chances in the job market without a Matric Certificate.
+Ask anyone in South Africa about your chances in the job marketing without a Matric Certificate.
 Their reactions are not likely to be positive and understandably so.

 Most Universities, FET Colleges, and even companies have a Matric Certificate as a minimum requirement just to be considered for entry or an interview!

 We know you can find good work without Matric, but getting your Matric Certificate makes the process so much easier.
 It opens up more opportunities and increases your chances of finding a good job.

 Failing Matric can be devastating, but it does not have to be the end for you, because you are not alone.
 There are still things you can do to get your National Senior Certificate.